 How Does Alcohol Withdrawal Work?

-For someone who is heavy drinking, stopping the use of alcohol ends up leading to withdrawal symptoms.
+For someone who is heavily drinking, stopping the use of alcohol ends up leading to withdrawal symptoms.
 Many people use alcohol to relieve anxiety and relax, but alcohol dependency is a different situation.

 Alcohol increases the effects of GABA, which is a neurotransmitter responsible for creating feelings of calm and euphoria.
 GABA also decreases glutamate, which is another neurotransmitter that creates excitability.
 Heavy drinking makes it harder to increase GABA and decrease glutamate.
 This means that you will need to consume more alcohol for the same outcome.
 Your body will become used to having alcohol in the body and then produce more glutamate and less GABA.